Artaxa digramma

 Artaxa digramma is a moth of the family Erebidae first described by Jean Baptiste Boisduval in 1844.
-It is found in India, Sri Lanka, Myanmar, Nepal, Java, Borneo, and recently from China.
+It is found in India, Sri Lanka, Myanmar, Nepal, Java, Borneo, and recently China.

 Description

 The wingspan of the male is about 24 mm.
-Its head, thorax, abdomen and forewings are bright orange yellow.
-Anal tuft orange.
-There is an orange spot at end of cell in forewing.
+Its head, thorax, abdomen and forewings are bright orange yellow, and its anal tuft is orange.
+The female has a large anal tuft.
+There is an orange spot at end of cell in forewing, and the hindwings are pale orange yellow.
 The two prominent subapical black spots are visible.
-Hindwings pale orange yellow.
-Palpi obliquely porrect (extending forward), reaching beyond the frons.
-Antennae bipectinate (comb like on both sides) in both sexes, however in the male, the branches are long.
+Its palpi extend forward obliquely, reaching beyond the frons.
+Antennae are bipectinate (comb-like on both sides) in both sexes; however, in the male the branches are long.
 The mid tibiae have one pair of long spurs, whereas the hind tibiae have two pairs.
-Female has a large anal tuft.

 The caterpillar is known to feed on Mangifera, Anogeissus, Terminalia, Shorea, Lagerstroemia, Melastoma and Litchi species.